decentralized-identity/ethr-did-resolver/packages/ethr-did-registry/README.md

 The DID Registry can be used from JavaScript as well as directly from other contracts.

-To use the contract we provide truffle artifacts.
-Once you require the `Ethr-DID-Registry` module you will get an object containing the JSON.
+To use the contract, we provide truffle artifacts.
+Once you require the `Ethr-DID-Registry` module, you will get an object containing the JSON.

 ```javascript
 const DidRegistryContract = require('ethr-did-registry')